XiaoTaishi/q-e/README.md

 pp.x -i xxx.fs.in > xxx.fs.out
 ```

-You should expect the output gird file with the name of `$fileout`.
+You can find a gird file with the name of `$fileout` after calculation.

 ## Visualization